beldrevo/reward-calc/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-#### Some notes:
+### Some notes:

--Project uses hardcoded data set **transactionList** which normally would come as API response.
+- Project uses hardcoded data set **transactionList** which normally would come as API response.
--In real project I would use:
+- In real project I would use:
  - React Router for navigating between views (e.g. totalReward view, customerTransactions/Reward view).
  - Separate APIs to get list of all transactions, search API, get info by Customer, etc.
  - Store list of all transactions in global store.